Peterborough Panthers

-The Peterborough Panthers are a British speedway team based in Peterborough, England.
-They are three times champions of the United Kingdom, winning the highest level league in 1999, 2006 and 2021.
+The Peterborough Panthers were a British motorcycle speedway team based in Peterborough, England from 1970 to 2023.
+They were three times champions of the United Kingdom, winning the highest level league in 1999, 2006 and 2021.

 History

-1970–1994

-The Panthers inaugural season was in the 1970 British League Division Two season in which they finished in 10th place.
-The team spent 25 consecutive seasons in Division 2 (British League Division 2 and the National League).
-Their best finish was winning the Division 2 title and Knockout Cup during the 1992 British League Division Two season.

-1995–2013
+Origins and 1970s

+Speedway in Peterborough began in 1970, following a failed attempt to race at the Peterborough Greyhound Stadium and a subsequent successful application by Allied Presentations (headed by Maurice Littlechild) to race at the East of England Showground.
+Despite receiving a licence, the team were initially refused entry to the league by the Speedway Control Board but then replaced Plymouth Devils for their inaugural season in the 1970 British League Division Two.
+The Panthers finished in 10th place.

+The Panthers remained in division 2 (the National League from 1975) and recorded a best placing of third in 1972, headed by riders Richard Greer and John Davis.
+The next significant moment was winning the first silverware, after securing consecutive Fours championships in 1977 and 1978.
+Only Nigel Flatman appeared in both of the fours finals.

+1980s

+The Panthers continued in the National League during the 1980s, but the decade was one of mediocrity with a highest placing of 5th in 1987.
+The highlight of the decade was winning two more fours championships in 1988 and 1989.
+Three riders, Ian Barney, Craig Hodgson and Mick Poole rode in both.

+1990s

+After signing Australian's Jason Crump and Stephen Davies to join fellow Aussie Mick Poole, the club's first major success arrived during the 1992 British League Division Two season.
+The Panthers won the league and cup double in addition to the fours.

-The 1995 Premier League speedway season resulted in the merger of both divisions, meaning that the Panthers competed in the top division for the first time.
-The team dropped down a division in 1998, which brought immediate success, winning the 1998 Premier League speedway season.
+Following 25 consecutive years in the second tier, the Panthers joined the newly merged 1995 Premier League speedway season, meaning that the Panthers competed in the top division for the first time in their history.
+However, the team dropped down a division in 1998, which brought immediate success, winning the league, pairs and fours.
 The following season they went up to the Elite League (Div 1) and completely rebuilt their team for the season.
-They brought in three Australians Jason Crump from Oxford Cheetahs, Ryan Sullivan from Poole Pirates and Craig Watson from Newport Wasps, in addition to recalling Zdeněk Tesař.
-Poole ran Peterborough pipped Poole by one point and beat them in the cup final to achieve the league and cup double.
+They brought in three Australians, the returning Jason Crump from Oxford, Ryan Sullivan from Poole and Craig Watson from Newport, in addition to recalling Zdeněk Tesař.
+Peterborough pipped Poole by one point and beat them in the cup final to achieve the league and cup double and the Craven Shield win.
+Crump won the Riders' Championship and topped the averages.

+2000s

-Another Knockout Cup was added to the trophy cabinet in 2001 and the team won the title during the 2006 Elite League speedway season.
-Peterborough and Reading battled each other throughout the season finishing level on points in the regular season table before Peterborough edged Reading in the Play off final.
+Another Knockout Cup was added to the trophy cabinet in 2001 and the team won the league title during the 2006 Elite League speedway season.
+Peterborough and Reading battled each other throughout the season finishing level on points in the regular season table before Peterborough edged Reading in the play off final.
 Peterborough had a strong all round squad and included Danish trio of Hans Andersen, Jesper Jensen and Niels Kristian Iversen, in addition to Australian Ryan Sullivan.